OxCollective/digital-concert-hall/README.md

 ## Sketch layer naming convention

+1. Keep layer names concise and descriptive.
+2. Use dashes **-** instead of spaces
+3. Use lowercase for layers that will be exported

-Layers that need to be exported should be named according to this convention.
+Layers that need to be exported should be named according to the following convention:

 Prefix  | Type